-A 200-level foreign language course (3 hours), which might require prerequisites.
-Placement is determined by the Foreign Language Placement Test.
+A 200-level foreign language course (3 hours), which might require prerequisites: Placement is determined by the Foreign Language Placement Test.
 See the Foreign Language Placement section for more info (p.
-100).
+102).
 You might be exempt based on Advanced Placement or International Baccalaureate score.
-Students whose primary language (the language of instruction in the student's prior schooling) is other than English are exempt from the basic requirement in foreign language and may have some restrictions on Division II choices.
+Students whose primary language (the language of instruction in the student's prior schooling) is other than English are exempt from the basic requirement in foreign language.
 Please contact Dr. Tom Phillips (phillito@wfu.edu) for more information.